Mangarella/BreatheFree/README.md

 It's a common misconception that the most polluted air is the smog outside.
 Inadequate ventilation, chemically-treated building materials, and high traffic areas can commonly cause the air inside a home or office can be up to 5 times more polluted than outdoors.

 As part of [Insight Data Science](insightdatascience.com), I completed a data science consulting project for an indoor air quality sensor company.
-Their product tracks five pollutants and alerts occupants when a pollutant had reached hazardous levels.
+Their product tracks five pollutants and alerts occupants when a pollutant has reached hazardous levels.

-However, currently they can only alert occupants **after the air has become hazardous**.
-The goal of the project was to design a forecasting model so the company could provide users with an 8-hour warning, giving them time to ventilate the area **before it's too late.**
+However, currently their product could only alert occupants **after the air had become hazardous**.
+The goal of the project was to design a forecasting model so the company could provide users with an 8-hour warning, giving them ample time to ventilate the area **before it's too late.**

 <div style="text-align:center"><img src ="Images/intro_image.png" /></div>